-Where the student is the person undertaking the journey, s/he is an approved traveller.
+Where the student is the person undertaking the journey, they are an approved traveller.

 Person/s other than the student may be an approved traveller in the following circumstances:

 - Dependant travellers;

 - Family member or community member travellers;

 - Supervisor travellers;

 - Travelling companions; or

 - Education institution representative travellers.